-The Menu Tree below shows how to navigate through the TOi transmitter's various settings and functions.
+The Menu Tree below shows how to navigate through the TQi transmitter's various settings and functions.
 Press and hold MENU to enter the Menu Tree, and use the following commands to navigate through the menu and select options.

 - MENU: When you enter a menu, you always start at the top.
 Press MENU to move down the Menu Tree.
-MENU again will return you to the top. - options.
-When an option is committed to the transmitter's memory, the status LED will rapidly blink green. - BACK: Press both MENU and SET to go back one level in - EXIT: Press and hold MENU to exit programming.
+When you reach the bottom of the tree, pressing MENU again will return you to the top. - SET: Press SET to move across the Menu Tree and select options.
+When an option is committed to the transmitter's memory, the status LED will rapidly blink green. - BACK: Press both MENU and SET to go back one level in the Menu Tree. - EXIT: Press and hold MENU to exit programming.
 Your selected options will be saved. - ECHO: Press and hold SET to activate the "echo" function.
-Echo will "play back" your current position on the If your current position is Steering Channel End twice, green once, and then red three times.
-Echo will not alter your adjustments or change your
+Echo will "play back" your current position on the Menu Tree should you lose your place.
+For example: If your current position is Steering Channel End Points, holding SET will cause the LED to blink green twice, green once, and then red three times.
+Echo will not alter your adjustments or change your position in the programming sequence.

 Below is an example of how to access a function in the Menu Tree.
-In the example, the user is setting the Multi-Function knob
+In the example, the user is setting the Multi-Function knob to be a Steering % (Dual-Rate) control.